-Four residence halls provide on-campus accommodations for CMCC students.
+Five residence halls provide on-campus accommodations for CMCC students.
 Rancourt Hall accommodates 153 students in a double-room format with a private bathroom.
 Fortin Hall accommodates 60 students and contains dormitory rooms for double occupancy.
 The apartment units consist of four single bedrooms, a common living room, and a bathroom.
+Mustang Hall is CMCC's off campus residential building that accommodates 126 students.
+It is located at 170 Center St., in Auburn and consists of a double room with private bathroom.
 All rooms are furnished with single beds, a closet, a chest of drawers, a desk, and a chair.
 Students provide additional furnishings as desired.
 Students living in residence halls furnish their own sheets, blankets, towels, and pillows.
-Card-operated laundry equipment is available.
-Laundry cards must be purchased in Fortin Hall.
-Rooms are assigned to full-time CMCC students with preference given to select second-year students on a space-available basis.
+Laundry equipment are available in the dorm buildings to students living on-campus..
+Rooms are assigned to full-time CMCC students with preference given to students who live 20 or more miles away from campus and are registered for six or more in-person credit hours.
+Students not meeting these preferences are assigned rooms based on a space-available basis.
 The College makes every effort to provide access to individuals with disabilities.
 On-campus housing students are required to carry the college meal plan.